akeneo/pim-api-docs/content/akeneo-event-platform/akeneo-event-platform.md

 ### Authentication

 - AEP uses OAuth2-based authentication to secure event transmission.
 Each application or connection interacting with AEP must authenticate using client credentials.
-- [Obtain your OAuth2 credentials](https://www.notion.so/Getting-started-d3a9bce0f8eb49199b1733d5f667cb81?pvs=21) from the Akeneo PIM instance you are integrating with.
+- [Obtain your OAuth2 credentials](/akeneo-event-platform/getting-started.html) from the Akeneo PIM instance you are integrating with.

 ### Webhook Timeout Warning

-- Ensure your webhook endpoints can respond within the [specified timeout limits](https://www.notion.so/Akeneo-Event-Platform-AEP-d5aaa611dad448b6b245ab4e1e28c997?pvs=21).
+- Ensure your webhook endpoints can respond within the within 3 seconds when receiving messages containing events.
 AEP expects timely responses to avoid event loss or unnecessary retries.
-- Properly handle and log any failures to maintain system reliability and resilience.

 ::: panel-link [Explore Key Concepts to deepen your understanding of the Akeneo Event Platform](/akeneo-event-platform/concepts.html). :::